jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-stream-wrapper.rst

     The stream wrapper is designed for working with objects and buckets on which you have at least read permission.
-This means that your user should have permission to execute ``ListBucket`` on any buckets and ``GetObject`` on any object with which you need to interact.
+This means that your user should have permission to execute ``ListBucket`` on any buckets and ``GetObject`` on any object with which the user needs to interact.
 For use cases where you don't have this permission level, we recommended that you use S3 client operations directly.